THE NATIONAL REGISTRY TEST PREP GUIDE

-- Strengthen Skills, Work on Weaknesses, and Study Suggestions are part of our new adaptive tutoring system that senses what you know and what you need to learn.
+- On your daily MedicTests dashboard, you can choose to Strengthen Skills, Work on Weaknesses, or focus on Study Suggestions in our new adaptive tutoring system that senses what you know and what you need to learn.
 Then, it pushes content and questions to your dashboard based on the topics you need.

 |Week 1||Week 2||Week 3||Week 4|

 |Monday||Strengthen Skills||Strengthen Skills||Strengthen Skills||National Registry Simulator|

 |Tuesday||Work on Weaknesses||Work on Weaknesses||Study Suggestions||NR Simulator Review|

 |Thursday||National Registry Simulator||NR Simulator Review||Focus Study||Work on Weaknesses|

 |Friday||Rest||Mentor meeting||National Registry Simulator||National Registry Simulator|

 |Saturday||NR Simulator Review||Group Study||NR Simulator Review||Rest|

 You will notice that this plan has three major characteristics:

 How to Become a Master Tester